 Nursing Program Requirements

-The Nursing program strictly adheres to all the Health Sciences and Nursing Division policies, which are detailed on the division admissions information page.
+The Nursing program strictly adheres to all the Health and Wellness Division policies, which are detailed on the division admissions information page.

 Supplemental Admissions Process

 Students are admitted Fall, Spring, and Summer semesters.